cuiyongbo/hello-world/my_wiki/programmer_note/threads_vs_processes.rst

 =================

-Technically, **a thread is defined as an independent stream of instructions that can be scheduled to run as such by the operating system**.
+Technically, **a thread is defined as an independent stream of instructions that can be scheduled to run as such by the OS**.
 But what does this mean?

 To the software developer, the concept of a "procedure" that runs independently from its main program may best describe a thread.
 To go one step further, imagine